core-wg/groupcomm-proxy/draft-ietf-core-groupcomm-proxy.md

 4. The client includes the HTTP Multicast-Timeout header field in the request, specifying T' as its value.
 The client can specify T' = 0, thus indicating to be not interested in receiving responses from the origin servers through the proxy.

-5. If the client wishes to revalidate responses to a previous group request from the corresponding cache entries at the proxy (see {{sec-proxy-caching-validation-c-p}}), the client includes one or multiple HTTP Group-ETag header fields in the request (see {{sec-group-etag-header}}), each specifying an entity-tag value like they would in a corresponding CoAP Group E-Tag option.
+5. If the client wishes to revalidate responses to a previous group request from the corresponding cache entries at the proxy (see {{sec-proxy-caching-validation-c-p}}), the client includes one or multiple HTTP Group-ETag header fields in the request (see {{sec-group-etag-header}}), each specifying an entity-tag value like they would in a corresponding CoAP Group E-Tag Option.

 6. The client sends the request to the proxy, as a unicast HTTP message.
 In particular, the client protects the request according to the security association it has with the proxy.